• Art magazine

 Paths from the creative crisis - artists report

-In episode 60 of the Podcast "All People" by Veit Lindau TV, Elvira Zeißler speaks in an interview about her way to the full -time author, about calling, discipline and pressure to perform, as well as creativity, crises and real self -worth.
+In episode 60 of the podcast 'All People' by Veit Lindau TV, author Elvira Zeißler talks about her journey to becoming a full-time author, about vocation, discipline, and performance pressure, as well as creativity, crises, and genuine self-worth.

 Artist Sinah Birkner from www.kreativfuehl.de reports in an authentic way about her creative crisis and shares reasons, solutions and your individual handling of it with us.